CrossTheRoadElec/Phoenix6-Documentation/source/docs/installation/installation-nonfrc.rst

       Users may notice the robot program is using simulated devices by default.
 This is the default behavior if the host platform supports simulation (see :ref:`requirements <docs/installation/requirements:system requirements>` for a full list of supported platforms).

-      In order for the robot program to communicate with physical devices (on platforms that support both simulation and hardware), the following environment variable must be set.
+      In order for the robot program to communicate with physical devices (on platforms that support both simulation and hardware), the ``CTR_TARGET`` environment variable must be set.
+Examples of this are shown below.

       .. code-block:: bash